abraunegg/onedrive/docs/application-config-options.md

 > To ensure that data deleted locally remains accessible online, you can use the 'no_remote_delete' option.
 If you want to delete the data from your local storage after a successful upload to Microsoft OneDrive, you can use the 'remove_source_files' option.

 ### use_recycle_bin
-_**Description:**_ This configuration option controls the applciation function to move online deleted files to a 'Recycle Bin' on your system.
+_**Description:**_ This configuration option controls the application function to move online deleted files to a 'Recycle Bin' on your system.
 This allows you to review online deleted data manually before this is purged from your actual system.

 _**Value Type:**_ Boolean